 One of the first things we noticed when we started development of our Competition Series FMIC for the F Series Chassis cars is that there is much more space behind the bumper cover compared to the older E Series Chassis cars.
 Without any major space restrictions, we chose to move the intercooler forward from the factory location.
 This allowed us to have an intercooler with more frontal surface area and more direct airflow without having to sacrifice internal airflow with an odd shaped end tank.
 Our test data on this design showed improvements in both IATs and ability to fight off heatsoak.
 Another added benefit of moving the intercooler forward is that now, intercooler sits more aggressively behind the center bumper cover.

 Unlike turbo kits and other parts where the main power adder is constant, intercooler gains (or recovery) is based largely on how badly the current intercooler setup working and will vary from setup to setup.
 Dyno graphs do not properly show the performance of intercoolers, intake air temperatures do as that is the job of the intercooler.
 A car running factory boost pressures and our FMIC will see lower gains than another car running more boost (software upgrade) with the same FMIC.
-Even running upgraded downpipes and exhaust will affect overall gain (or recovery).
-However, it will still be a question people will ask and the simple answer is on average, you will see a 15 to 25 hp to the wheels gain based on your modifications.
+However, on average, you will see a 15 to 25 hp to the wheels gain based on your modifications.
 On high boost cars, we have seen 25+ hp gains.

 The Competition Series FMIC comes standard with a brushed finish.
 We also offer and stock our intercooler applications with a polish finish or our Type III Hard Black Anodizing for the guys that want the stealthy look.
 With the Type III Hard Anodized FMIC, it is very hard to tell there is a FMIC on the car.
 Most of our customers with the Type III Hard Anodized FMIC comment that unless you know there is a FMIC on the car, nobody notices it.
 Another added benefit of the Type III Hard Anodizing is that it makes the intercooler fins harder and stronger, which makes it less prone to getting bent/damaged from road debris like rocks etc...
 We opted for the Type III Hard Anodizing over the Type II color anodizing which is only aesthetics for this purpose only (even though it cost us considerably more to anodize Type III than Type II).
 We started using the Type III Hard Anodized Black finish on our rally car customer's FMIC's years ago.
 Rally cars go through tremendous amounts of abuse and it was quite common to take hits on the intercooler from debris on the course.
 In fact after 1 event, we would often see a large portion of the intercooler fins bent (killing efficiency) and fixing them was after each event was quite tedious.
 After the Type III Hard Anodizing, we notice a big difference as there was considerably less damage.
 Even after hits and even accidents, the FMIC could take more abuse than before.
 Testing has shown no noticeable ill-effect from the Type III Hard Anodizing on performance (regular spray paint etc... has shown ill-effects on performance).
 Eventually, we started utilizing the same Type III Hard Anodized Black on our street cars and now on our FMIC applications.